 How much does it cost to have art professionally hung in Chandler?

-It depends on the project size and complexity.
+It depends on project size and complexity.
 A single picture frame runs $75 to $150.
 A gallery wall with five to eight pieces typically costs $200 to $400.
 We assess the wall, recommend the right hardware, and give you a price before we drill.
-No surprises.
-Contact us for a specific quote.
+Book Online.

 What if I have a heavy canvas or oversized frame?

-That's where experience matters.
-We size the anchor to the weight, confirm the wall can handle it, and use hardware rated appropriately.
-A 60-pound canvas needs a completely different anchor system than a 15-pound frame.
-We get it right.
+That's where experience counts.
+We size the anchor to the weight, verify the wall can handle it, and use hardware rated appropriately.
+A 60-pound canvas needs a completely different system than a 15-pound frame.

 Can you patch and paint the walls after removing old artwork?

 Yes.
-We can patch holes, sand them smooth, and paint if needed.
-It's an add-on, but it beats trying to cover a hole with another piece of art.
-We'll tell you upfront what it costs.
+We patch holes, sand smooth, and paint if you need it.
+It's an add-on cost but worth it to avoid covering holes with another piece of art.
+We'll quote it upfront.

 Get Your Art Hung Right

-If you're in Chandler and you've got artwork that needs hanging, don't guess on the details.
-Book online with The Toolbox Pro, or fill out our contact form if you want to walk through specifics first.
+Got artwork in Chandler that needs hanging?
+Don't guess on the details.
+Book online with The Toolbox Pro or call to walk through specifics.
 We'll get it done right, and it'll stay that way.